Renan Santos: Personal life

-Lawsuits
+Lawsuits and Controversies

 In 2016, the news website UOL published an investigative article titled "Free Brazil Movement leader faces more than 60 lawsuits and suffers R$4.9 million in charge."
 The accusations include fraudulent company closures, tax debts, fraud against creditors, default on labor debts, and moral damages lawsuits.

 Santos, in turn, commented on the report, claiming that such lawsuits stem from the difficulties of business activity in Brazil, explaining that the lawsuits attributed to him and his family due to ownership of the company "Martin Artefatos de Metal" already existed before the Santos family acquired it.
 He criticized the article for failing to clearly state the assets the company owns listed in the lawsuit for payment of debts, noting that there was no criminal or illegal activity, and that the lawsuits are all public domain.
 The court ordered the freezing of the company's bank accounts, but found no funds in them.
 The seizure of the company's assets was then ordered, and they were auctioned in the hope of collecting amounts owed to creditors.
 The Federal Revenue Service understands that Santos' family adopted a strategy of buying nearly bankrupt companies, failing to declare or pay taxes, and enriching themselves through the misappropriation of taxes paid by end consumers.

 According to an article by El País Brazil in September 2017, members of the Santos family linked to the Free Brazil Movement through the private association "National Renewal Movement" are responsible for more than 125 lawsuits, most related to non-payment of liquidated and certain debts, tax debts, fraud in procedural executions, and labor complaints.
 Together, as of September 2017, they had accumulated a debt of around 20 million reais.
-In a report published by the newspaper Metrópoles in March 2022, the article found that Santos owes 6.3 million reais to the fedral union alone, including federal taxes and labor fines.
+In a report published by the newspaper Metrópoles in March 2022, the article found that Santos owes 6.3 million reais to the federal union alone, including federal taxes and labor fines.

+In 2021, Santos was involved in a public controversy after a Brazilian model came forward with sexual assault accusations.
+She later retracted the statement, and Santos publicly addressed the situation.
+The case generated significant media coverage and public debate regarding the statements made by the political figure, who affirmed his innocence and legally requested the removal of several posts that criticized him.

+In the same year, a video from 2018 resurfaced, showing Santos on top of a car, in the middle of a crowd, shouting that if the group were not allowed to enter a bar, Bárbara Tonelli (a political figure from Free Brazil Movement) "would be raped".
+She later came forward as a long-time friend and dismissed his remarks as a bad joke.